jrmadsen/madthreading/README.md

     - sudo apt-get install libunittest++-dev (Ubuntu)
   - TBB (used for allocators and in examples)
   - OpenMP (used for SIMD and in examples)
-  - SWIG version 3.0+ (some support for Python wrapping)
+  - PyBind11 (included as git submodule, some support for Python wrapping)

 Madthreading provides a generic interface to using atomics and, when C++11 is not available, provides a mutexed-based interface that works like an atomic.

-There are two forms of tasks: standard and a packaged_task.
-The packaged_task type is a slight extension of std::packaged_task to run in the thread_pool.
+There are two forms of tasks: standard and a packaged\_task.
+The packaged\_task type is a slight extension of std::packaged\_task to run in the thread\_pool.

  ##################################################

 Examples:
   - ex1  : simple usage examples
-  - ex2  : simple MT pi calculation using run_loop
+  - ex2  : simple MT pi calculation using run\_loop
   - ex3  : asynchronous execution of C++ from Python with futures (requires PyBind11)
   - ex4  : a vectorization example using intrinsics
-  - ex5  : demonstration of task_group usage cases
+  - ex5  : demonstration of task\_group usage cases
   - ex6  : PI calculations using different threading methods (for comparison)
     - serial
     - TBB (CXX98-body)